 Creating future-proof systems

 To ensure that applications for digital identification and electronic signatures offer sustainable added value, it is worth building them up as a platform.
 Depending on the use case or regulatory requirements, different points must be taken into account.
 Opening a bank account has significantly higher requirements in terms of the probative value of digital identification and the associated electronic signature than it is the case when registering in an online store.
-However, with the option of different security levels for identification, such contracts can also be signed with an advanced electronic signature (FES), for example.
+However, with the option of different security levels for identification, such contracts can also be signed with an advanced electronic signature (AES), for example.
 Modular identification and signature platforms such as m_IDeal can meet precisely these challenges by connecting different service providers to the same platform.
 This makes it possible to cover a wide range of use cases without having to integrate a new application in each case.
 Not only does this make the application versatile, it also makes it fit for new use cases and therefore future-proof.

 For example, a bank already uses an identification and signature platform for the digital self-onboarding of new customers.
 If people now visit the bank directly to open an account, it can use a different combination of identification and signature services for this use case to conclude the contract digitally.
 For face-to-face meetings in the branch, other identification and signature solutions are available than for digital self-onboarding, which do not interrupt the consultation but rather enrich it.
 This creates a win-win situation: the conversation is not interrupted by a face scan, but the ID data of the person to be identified is still recorded digitally directly in the system.
 Downstream administrative work such as archiving the copy of the ID card, signing contracts by hand and subsequent checks are no longer necessary.
 As the bank has already integrated the identification and signature platform into its system landscape, it can add such a scenario with simple configuration adjustments.